ssb22/PrimerPooler/README.md

 * Martin Richards for his BCPL bit-pattern techniques, which influenced the way I wrote the fast dimer check;

-* Richard Stallman and his Free Software Foundation for their legal research, C compiler, editor and debugger;
+* The free/libre and open source software community for their legal research, a C compiler, editor and debugger;

 * my wife Yun-Wen, who needed this for her cancer-research project, provided test data and feedback, and put up with all my silly questions.